Travel Kuoni

 Hawai’i’s lava landscapes, lush valleys and jaw-dropper beaches are its natural calling cards.

 Add a fiercely protected heritage that’s been shaped by these wonders over millennia, and you’ve got one of the most fascinating far-flung destinations going.
-On this duo-of-islands adventure, we’ll take you to the vast island of Hawai’i with its multiple climate zones, geological marvels and jet-black sand beaches.
+On this duo-of-islands adventure, we’ll take you to the vast island of Hawai’i with its multiple climate zones (10 of the world's 14 climate zones across the state), geological marvels and jet-black sand beaches.
 Then it’s over to Maui where the volcanoes are a little sleepier, the valleys a thousand shades of green and the beaches oh-so spectacular.
 We’ve included car hire on both islands so you can go at your own pace, stop when and where you want and let the vibes influence your adventure.

 8 nights